Gruntfuggly/todo-tree/README.md

 Editor schemes to show highlights in.
 To show highlights in settings files, for instance, add `vscode-userdata` or for output windows, add `output`.

 **todo-tree.highlights.useColourScheme** (`false`)</br>
 Use a simple scheme for colouring highlights.
 This will simply apply a list of colours in the same order as the tags are defined.
-Use this as a much simpler alternative to setting up custom highlights for each tag. *Note: The colour scheme overrides the colours defined in* `todo-tree.highlights.defaultHighlight` *but not* `todo-tree.highlights.customHighlight`*.*
+Use this as a much simpler alternative to setting up custom highlights for each tag.

+<sup>*Note: The colour scheme overrides the colours defined in* `todo-tree.highlights.defaultHighlight` *but not* `todo-tree.highlights.customHighlight`*.*</sup>

 **todo-tree.highlights.backgroundColourScheme** (`["red","orange","yellow","green","blue","indigo","violet"]`)</br>
 Defines colours for use in conjunction with `todo-tree.highlights.useColourScheme` to colour highlights.
 Colours can be defined in the same way as other colours (e.g. hex code, theme names, etc.).
 If there are more tags than colours, the sequence is repeated.